 Name of Witness

 Witness Contact Info

 Name of Witness

 Witness Contact Info

-Resolution sought by complainant:
+Resolution sought by co mplainant:

-\\\\\I understand that by informing the Dean's office that some incidents, particularly sexual assault or other incidents that are deemed egregious by the Dean, may be subject to emergency action as authorized by PIU Board Policy.

-\\\\\Pacific Islands University upholds FERPA in all matters.
-Your signature below acknowledges that information may be shared as educational need-to-know in the investigation of this complaint.
+incidents, particularly sex Student Development, m Pacific Islands Univ by informing the VP for Student Development's office that some kual assault or other incidents that are deemed egregious by the VP for lay be subject to emergency action as authorized by PIU Board Policy.
+Therefore, we will be subjected as educational need-to-know in the investigation may be shared as educational need-to-know in the investigation.

-Complainant's Signature
+Complainant's Signatur е